Nerve Pain Stimulation

 By the insertion of nerve pain stimulation devices, a patient can be put in charge of their own pain.
 If placed near a nerve that is not functioning as it should, the patient can turn on the device, blocking the pain signals from reaching the brain.
 This can render chronic pain into nothing more than a dull ache, significantly improving a person’s quality of life.

-• Bursitis Treatment
+• Treatment Injuries

 • Chronic Pain Treatment